Braided hair inspiration for everyone in the bridal party.

 4. Three-Strand Braid

 You’d be surprised by how easy it is to dress up a basic three-strand braid with some strategic styling.
-Run a small amount of the Suave Professionals Keratin Infusion Smoothing Serum through your strands before you braid them for some intense and vibrant shine.
+Run Suave Professionals Keratin Infusion Smoothing Serum through your strands before you braid them for some intense and vibrant shine.

 5. Basket Braid